We Know our Sources: New Day Organics

 “Palm oil is widely used in consumer products and the demand for it is rapidly growing,” she explains, adding that the oil constitutes up to one-third of the ingredients in many other bar soaps.
 “That’s because it’s cheap – far cheaper than premium ingredients like cocoa butter and shea butter.”

-But, she cautions, there are political considerations.
 Mainly farmed by large companies in Indonesia and Malaysia, palm oil production has resulted in high environmental costs, including deforestation, loss of habitat for critically endangered animals like orangutans and rainforest rhinos, and an acceleration of climate change.

 There’s a human-rights aspect as well, Noreen explains.
 Not only are indigenous people being forced off their lands to make room for more farms, but laborers are often pressed into service at very low wages and exposed to abundant use of pesticides.